gokulnair2001/gokulnair2001/README.md

 # Contributions 🤝
 - Successfully contributed to a game called [Unofficial SF Symbols Game](https://github.com/rudrankriyam/Unofficial-SF-Symbols-Game) which is on App store 🎮.
-- Contributed a small documentation update in [Puree](https://github.com/cookpad/Puree-Swift) which is a log aggregator for iOS.
+- Contributed a documentation update in [Puree](https://github.com/cookpad/Puree-Swift) which is a log aggregator for iOS.

 # Upcoming Projects 🤫